Blog

 When Are Employment Verification Letters Required?

 Employment verification letters may be required for a variety of reasons.
-If you receive a request for an employment verification letter, it could be because of the following:
+If you receive a request for a proof of employment letter, it could be because of the following:

 • Applying for a loan or mortgage